RBVI/ChimeraX/docs/devel/index.rst

 This code is free for non-commercial use, see the :doc:`license <license>` for details.

-User documentation for the Chimera application is in the :doc:`User's Manual <manual>`.
+User documentation for the ChimeraX application is in the :doc:`User's Manual <manual>`.

 .. toctree::
    :maxdepth: 1